-Hyperlinked Text of the Nevada Initiative
+Hyperlinked Text of The Nevada Initiative To Regulate and Tax Marijuana

-to Regulate and Tax Marijuana
+Hyperlinked Text of The Nevada Initiative To Regulate and Tax Marijuana

 This hyperlinked version of the Nevada Initiative to Regulate and Tax Marijuana is not the official text